MaayanLab/clustergrammer-docs/docs/interacting_with_viz.rst

 Interacting with the Visualization
 ----------------------------------
-Data visualizations benefit enormously from user interactions that allow users to explore their data and interactively generate new views.
+Data visualization benefits enormously from user interaction -- particularly interactions that allow users to explore their data and interactively generate new views.
 Clustergrammer produces highly interactive heatmaps that enable users to intuitively explore and perform complex transformations on their data.
 Clustergrammer visualizations are built using the :ref:`clustergrammer_js` library and are consistent across the :ref:`clustergrammer_web` and the :ref:`clustergrammer_widget`.
 This section will overview heatmaps as a visualization tool and cover the types of interactions that are available to the user.

 Introduction to Clustergrams/Heatmaps
 =====================================